Poundworld: History

 The Edwards (father and son) were placed at Number 12 in Management Today's annual list of Britain's Top 100 Entrepreneurs in October 2014.
 In the same month, Poundworld Retail was named one of the United Kingdom's fastest-growing retailers in the Sunday Times Grant Thornton Top Track 250.

 On 15 May 2015, the company announced that it had sold a majority stake in the business to private equity firm TPG Capital for £150 million, with Christopher Edwards, his son, and other senior executives retaining a substantial minority holding, allowing the family to retain the day-to-day running of the business.
 Poundworld announced that the investment from TPG would allow the business to grow, with further plans for store expansion.
 Shortly after the deal, the company announced that it had begun construction of a new distribution centre in Normanton as part of a plan to create 4,000 jobs, and hoped to open a further 200 new stores in the next three years.

-In early 2018 TPG proposed to put the company through a Company Voluntary Arrangement (CVA) to restructure the business by closing around 100 of its existing 355 stores.
-However, during the process, TPG was approached by third parties interested in buying the company; it agreed in May 2018 to put the CVA process on hold, and to look at a sale.
-In June 2018 Alteri Investors pulled out of talks to buy Poundworld.
+In early 2018, TPG proposed to put the company through a Company Voluntary Arrangement (CVA) to restructure the business by closing around 100 of its existing 355 stores.
+However, during the process, TPG was approached by third parties interested in buying the company; it agreed, in May 2018, to put the CVA process on hold, and to look at a sale.
+In June 2018, Alteri Investors pulled out of talks to buy Poundworld.

-On 20 July 2018, it was confirmed that all Poundworld stores were to close by 10 August.
-Some of these stores were to be converted into OneBelow stores or Poundland stores.